OrenGitHub/for.pldi/README.md

 - This step takes the 115 loops and classifies those which are memoryless.
 - It does so by checking the loop's increments, comparisons, read values, phi values etc.
-- Every C loop is compiled with `clang-3.8.0` and no optimizations.
+- Every C loop is compiled with `clang-3.8.0` to produce a (non optimized) bitcode.
+- The resulting bitcode is instrumented and then fed to KLEE's symbolic execution engine.
+  The instrumentation contains code the turns a status flag on whenever a loop is *not* memoryless.
+  KLEE then checks this (symbolic) status flag, if there exists an execution path which turns it on.
+  If KLEE finds such an execution path, it will fire an assert.